Home » Indonesia » Comparing KPPA vs PT vs PMA in Indonesia

 How much does it cost to set up a PMA in Bali?

-The cost to set up a PMA in Bali can vary greatly depending on factors like the business sector, scale of operation, and professional fees.
+The cost of setting up a PMA in Bali can vary greatly depending on factors like the business sector, scale of operation, and professional fees.
 However, generally, the cost of establishing a PT PMA ranges from IDR 25 million ($1,575) to IDR 35 million ($2,205) and will take around ten weeks.
 Note that this estimate does not include the minimum capital requirement of IDR 10 billion ($630,000).

-Your guide to buying property in Indonesia
+Get a detailed guide to buying property in Indonesia.

 Leave a Reply